grenaud/unix_pipes_tutorial/README.md

 ```bash
 htop
 ```
-By writing that, you should get a tab like following:
+By writing that, you should get a tab like the following:

 ![htop](https://github.com/user-attachments/assets/0ca69cd7-05e0-40d7-ba0f-8f539fda5b91)

 The best thing (for me) `htop` providing is the `with mouse navigating`.
 You can click the buttons on green line and access CPU-Usage, Memory-Usage and so on.

-## nano

-`nano` is a simple, user-friendly text editor for Unix-like systems.
-It is ideal for beginners and those who prefer straightforward editing without the complexity of more advanced editors like `vim` or `emacs`. nano operates entirely within the terminal, allowing quick editing of configuration files, scripts, and other text documents.

 # stdout, stdin and stderr